 \section{Experimental results}

 We will compare models trained only on the English training set (zero-shot models) and the whole training set (full models).
-We will evaluate the quality by three metrics - accuracy for intents, f1-score for slots, and the proportion of sentences where we correctly classified everything - both intent and all slots - semantic accuracy.
+We will evaluate the quality by three metrics - accuracy for intents, f1-score for slots and semantic accuracy.
 We found that zero-shot models have significantly worse quality than full ones, not only in languages other than English but even in English.